ai3DVision/DNGR/README.md

 3. Feed PPMI to Stacked Denoising Autoencoder to learn non-linear relationships and generate embeddings

-Dataset chosen: 20NewsGroup
+**Dataset chosen: 20NewsGroup**

-It can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups) or loaded directly using [sklearn](http://scikit-learn.org/stable/datasets/twenty_newsgroups.html)
+- It can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups) or loaded directly using [sklearn](http://scikit-learn.org/stable/datasets/twenty_newsgroups.html)
+- There are three groups NG3, NG6 and NG9 that are commonly used in studies for performance comparison.
+I have made use of the exact same groups.
+The choice of which group to use for evaluation can be chosen while running the model.
+The default is NG3.

 Install pre-reqs by running:
 `pip3 install -r req.txt`